50 facts about food insecurity in America

 Experiencing hunger as a child can make a person less successful in the workforce once an adult, per a Feeding America report.
 It says that childhood food insecurity can impact a person’s physical, emotional, social, and mental abilities to perform on the job.

-Experiencing hunger very early in life can reduce a person’s ability to learn, writes Feeding America.
+Experiencing hunger very early in life can reduce a person’s ability to learn, Feeding America has learned.
 More specifically, chronic undernutrition before 3 years of age reduces a person’s ability to learn quickly and take in a lot of information due to changes in the brain and central nervous system.

 You may also like: Major newspaper headlines from the year you were born